Sn3akySqu1d/Shortcut-Pad/README.md

 Shortcut pad is a 6 key layered macropad.
-You can switch between layers using the last key.
+You can switch between layers using the last key. the layers contain different macros.
-The LEDs change colour to indicate the current layer.

-Layer 0: copy, paste, save, undo, redo

-Layer 1 emojis: 😭😂❤️💀👍

-Layer 2: task manager, comment, find, switch tab, terminal

 ![alt text](image.png)